space88man/cryptography_engine/README.md

 [pyca/cryptography](https://github.com/pyca/cryptography)

 ## Read Me First!
+*Update 2021-04-19*: pyca/cryptography removed bindings to `ENGINE_xxx` functions for
+a while, and these were reinstated in [PR#5449](https://github.com/pyca/cryptography/pull/5449).
+There are now a few tweaks to work with new bindings.
+The old code can be found in the `for-2.5` branch.
+***
 This package uses pyca/cryptography internal and hazmat objects so it is dependent on the version of pyca/cryptography and will break if various internal symbols disappear.